anushnandyala/react-vite-github-pages-guide/index.md

 ---
 layout: default
+title: Deploy React + Vite App to GitHub Pages
+description: A step-by-step guide to deploy a React + Vite web application to GitHub Pages.
 ---

+# **Introduction**
 ## **Background Information**
 React is a popular JavaScript library for building user interfaces, while Vite is a modern frontend tool that enhances the development experience with fast builds and hot module replacement.
 GitHub Pages is a free hosting service that allows users to deploy static websites directly from a GitHub repository.